-Beyond that, keywords are critical to writing an ATS resume.
+Beyond that, resume keywords are critical to writing an ATS compliant resume.

 You may have heard of search engine optimization (SEO).
 It’s the careful mix of keywords that writers, marketers, and website designers use to tell search engines what their website is all about.

 The keywords you use throughout your resume are what the applicant tracking system uses to assess whether your experience matches the job.